 In its most basic sense, a security clearance is a status granted to an individual who is required to access certain types of sensitive, non-public information on a “need-to-know” basis.
 Certain occupations, typically in the national security domain, require employees to obtain a security clearance in order to have access to sensitive information to perform their jobs.

 The security clearance process requires a comprehensive, (at times) lengthy investigation led by the Defense Counterintelligence and Security Agency, which operates under the Department of Defense and conducts approximately 95% of the U.S. federal government’s background investigations.
-After an initial interview and background investigation, an adjudication process takes place to determine a candidate’s eligibility to access sensitive or classified information.
+After an initial interview and background investigation, an adjudication process determines a candidate’s eligibility to access sensitive or classified information.

 Security clearances are granted to both civilians and military personnel.
 While most holders of security clearances work either directly for the federal government or for contractors, there are some jobs in the private sector (usually defense industry or technology firms) that require security clearances at various levels.